Bulgaria national football team: 1986–2000

 Bulgaria continued to the round of 16, where they faced Mexico.
-Stoichkov opened the scoring in the sixth minute with an incredible strike off a break away from outside the box, tallying his fourth goal.
+Stoichkov opened the scoring in the sixth minute with an strike on a break away from outside the box, tallying his fourth goal.
 The match ended 1–1 and after no goals were scored in extra time, penalties decided which team would go through.
-Team captain Borislav Mihaylov saved the first three penalty kicks in a row, breaking the World Cup record.
+Team captain Borislav Mihaylov saved the first three penalty kicks, breaking the World Cup record.
 Bulgaria won 3–1 on penalties.
 In the quarter-finals, Bulgaria faced the defending world champions Germany.
-At the start of the match held in Giants Stadium in East Rutherford, New Jersey, the Bulgarians dominated impressively, hitting the post twice in the process, but eventually found themselves behind after Lothar Matthäus scored the opening goal for the Germans.
+At the start of the match, held in Giants Stadium in East Rutherford, New Jersey, the Bulgarians dominated, hitting the post twice in the process, but eventually found themselves behind after Lothar Matthäus scored the opening goal for the Germans.
 The Bulgarians, however, managed to turn the game over with a swerving free kick by Hristo Stoichkov and a flying header by Yordan Lechkov, giving them a 2–1 win.
 In the semi-finals, they controversially lost 2–1 to Italy.
 Stoichkov scored Bulgaria's only goal in the first half to tally his seventh goal, which led the tournament.
-In the second half, Bulgaria were waved off on a non-penalty call in which an Italian defender had clearly committed a handball in the box, off a Kostadinov cross.
-Instead of playing in the final, it became a third place play-off.
-Bulgaria lost against Sweden 4–0, but the fourth-place finish was Bulgaria's best performance in history to that point.
+In the second half, Bulgaria had penalty call waved off, when an Italian defender committed a handball in the box from a Kostadinov cross.
+The game ended and instead of playing in the final, it became a third-place play-off.
+Bulgaria played Sweden for third place, but on a rare off-day were blown away by four first half goals, losing 4-0.
+Bulgaria, ultimately finished in the final four by reaching the semi finals, their best ever performance.

 Hristo Stoichkov was awarded the Golden Boot shared with Oleg Salenko as the top scorer in the tournament with his six goals.
 Krasimir Balakov was named in the 1994 World Cup Dream Team along with Stoichkov.
-Later on in December, Stoichkov was awarded the FIFA Ballon D'Or trophy for his great skill and leadership, becoming the first Bulgarian and third Barcelona player to win it in history.
+Later on in December, Stoichkov was awarded the 1994 Ballon d'Or trophy for his great skill and leadership, becoming the first Bulgarian and third Barcelona player to win it in history.

-Euro 1996

 In 1996, the team qualified for the European Football Championship for the first time.
 They were drawn in Group B with France, Spain, and Romania.
-Bulgaria started with a 1–1 draw against the Spain.
-Stoichkov scored his second goal with a wonderful volley, ruled offside.
+Bulgaria started with a 1–1 draw against Spain.
+Stoichkov has a second goal, a volley, ruled offside.
 Bulgaria defeated Romania 1–0 in the next group stage match.
 Stoichkov scored in the third minute.
 In the final group match, the Bulgarian side lost 3–1 against France; Stoichkov scored a free kick to give Bulgaria their only goal of the game, along with their only loss.
 At the same time, Spain defeated Romania 2–1, and Bulgaria were eliminated.